MaverickMartyn/Gauntlet-of-Chaos/README.md

 ## Tweaked settings
 * Disabled `collapse` setting from *Physics Mod*, to avoid the aggressive structural integrity implementation.
 * Disabled Wobbly Creepers form *Better Animations Collection*, since it looks a bit silly.
+* Disabled Continous Crafting from *Inventory Profiles*.
+It's a litle confusing if enabled by default.
 * **Vanilla**:
     * Set GUI scale to 2 (Better default size).
+    * Set music volume to 20% by default.
+    * Swapped sprint and sneak controls.